 There are strings attached.

-Unless you’ve got an unusually generous family, outside financing always comes with strings.
-So when you take on investors, you could be taking on more than you bargained for.
+When it comes to professional investors — people like fund managers, active angel investors and experts who manage other people’s money — outside funding always comes with strings attached.
+So when you take on these kinds of investors, you could be taking on more than you bargained for.
 In fact, sometimes it can be harmful to your business.

 It may harm your business.

 Yup, you read that right… professional investors may not be all that.
 The reality is, taking on these types of investors isn’t usually in your best interest early on.
 That’s because part of the deal includes:

 1. A boss.

 Along with accepting money, you’re accepting a new boss.
 Isn’t that the opposite of what you want?
 Didn’t you decide to start your own business to be the boss?
 Once you take on investors, you’re not the only one calling the shots — now you have other people to answer to.

 Investors’ goals aren’t necessarily your goals.
 To be blunt, they’re in it for the money.
 Your goal is to build a successful company over the long haul.
 Their goal is to get a return on their investment in 5-7 years.